 - GenoType MTBDRplus version 2 ("Hain first line test"): initial test to detect resistance to rifampicin and isoniazid on smear-positive sputum specimens and M. tuberculosis isolates.
-Compared to pDST, sensitivity is 98.2% for rifampicin, and 97.8% for isoniazid; specificity is 95.4% for rifampicin, and 98.8% for isoniazid.
-On smear-negative sputum specimens, sensitivity is low (44.4%), and its use is not recommended. - Genoscholar NTM+MDRTB II ("Nipro test"): performances comparable to GenoType MTBDRplus to detect resistance to rifampicin and isoniazid on smear-positive sputum specimens and M. tuberculosis isolates.
+Compared to pDST, sensitivity is 98.2% for rifampicin, and 97.8% for isoniazid; specificity is 95.4% for rifampicin, and 98.8% for isoniazid[8].
+On smear-negative sputum specimens, sensitivity is low (44.4%), and its use is not recommended[6]. - Genoscholar NTM+MDRTB II ("Nipro test"): performances comparable to GenoType MTBDRplus to detect resistance to rifampicin and isoniazid on smear-positive sputum specimens and M. tuberculosis isolates.
 Not recommended on smear-negative sputum specimens.
-Can differentiate M. avium, M. intracellulare and M. kansasii from other non-tuberculous mycobacteria. - Genoscholar PZA-TB II: to detect resistance to pyrazinamide on M. tuberculosis isolates.
-Compared to pDST, sensitivity is 81%, and specificity is 97%.
+Can differentiate M. avium, M. intracellulare and M. kansasii from other non-tuberculous mycobacteria[6].